bsinou/pydia/sdk-kotlin/README.md

 ## Regenerate the SDK

-We use [swagger-codegen](https://swagger.io/docs/open-source-tools/swagger-codegen/) to generate the java client.
+We use [swagger-codegen](https://swagger.io/docs/open-source-tools/swagger-codegen/) to generate the Java client.

 For the time being, we rather clone the repository in a temp location to generate the new version of the code and then replace the `org.sinou.pydia.openapi` package in the local repository, to avoid